 Take Photos and Notes

 Take photos of signs of bed bugs, such as bites or stains on bedding and furniture.
-Write down when you noticed the issue and where it appeared.
+Write down when and where you noticed the issue and where it appeared to help address legal issues or tenant rights questions.

 Track Treatment and Follow-Up